emb-riscv/specs-markdown/improvements-upon-privileged.md

 having the hardware automatically push/pop a collection of registers on trap entry/exit is a larger addition for RISC-V than it was for ARM."

 Well, that's a point of view.
-However, it must be noted that even the tiny Cortex-M0, so economical in terms of transistors, decided to do automatic stacking/unstacking, so the added complexity might not be that high.
+However, it must be noted that even for the tiny Cortex-M0, so economical in terms of transistors, ARM decided to do automatic stacking/unstacking, so the added complexity might not be that high.

-Not to mention another detail: Cortex-M has 16 registers, and the EABI requires R0, R1, R2, R3, R12, R14, PC and xPSR
-to be stacked/unstacked automatically.
-On the other hand, the LDM/STM instructions, probably due to to the tight encoding, are able to move only half of them,
+Not to mention another detail: Cortex-M has 16 registers, and the EABI requires R0-R3, R12, R14, PC and xPSR to be stacked/unstacked automatically.
+On the other hand, the LDM/STM instructions, probably due to to the tight encoding, are able to move only half of the registers,
 (R0-R7), so the logic to do the stacking/unstacking is definitely more capable than required by the instruction set.
 It is not by accident that Cortex-M has automatic stacking/unstacking